clovisolivier/zalando/README.md

 mvn clean install
 ```

+## Execution reports

+The testing execution generate reports in file ./target

+## Execution Log

+Log of the execution are stored in file ./logfile.log

 ## Comments

 * On the product detail page, I did not succeed to interact with the drop down selector used for the size selection.